-Rich and structured, it is outstanding for its finesse with an intense character typical of a magnific plot full of garrigue flowers.
-It is derived from a strict selection of the best batches of the Quinta's various indigenous grape varieties.
+Rich and structured, the Reserva Branco is derived from a strict selection of the best batches of the Quinta's various indigenous grape varieties.
 It has a remarkable floral aromatic intensity, evocative of wild Douro Garrigue flowers and herbs.

 An authentic white wine from the Douro Valley.